-In my mind I finished the sweep and passed effortlessly to side control.
+In my mind, I finished the sweep and passed effortlessly to side control.
 I was going to win.
 But that isn’t what was ACTUALLY happening.
 That was my imagination separating from the realness of the moment.
 That was me projecting how I wanted things to go by playing a movie in my head that wasn’t matching up with the now.
 I ended up losing the match.
-There isn’t room for simultaenously doing and thinking in BJJ.
+There isn’t room for simultaneously doing and thinking in BJJ.

 Doing Versus Thinking In BJJ

 One of my favorite books is Maximum Performance by Leonard Gross and Laurence Morehouse.
-Leonard Gross was the guy who designed the original exercise routines for astronauts to perform while in space (No gravity, means no weight lifting or body weight resistance!), but also spent years interacting with maximum performers from Olympic athletes to top businessmen.
+Leonard Gross was the guy who designed the original exercise routines for astronauts to perform while in space (No gravity, means no weight lifting or bodyweight resistance!), but also spent years interacting with maximum performers from Olympic athletes to top businessmen.
 (I have written about content from this book before in Stop Trying So Hard To Be 100% Awesome)

 This is what Maximum Performance said that really resonated with me.

 “We try to think while we’re doing, which impairs the doing and we try to do when we’re thinking, which prevents us from thinking clearly.”

 It goes on to say (read this slow letting each word soak in, don’t rush it, get it!).